-Inquiries and charges of violation of Title VI (race, color, national origin), Title IX (sex), Section 504 (disability), ADA (disability), Age Discrimination in Employment Act (age), sexual orientation, or veteran status should be directed to the Title VI officer at the appropriate TBR institution.
+Inquiries and charges of violation of Title VI (race, color, national origin), Title IX (sex), Section 504 (disability), ADA (disability), Age Discrimination in Employment Act (age), sexual orientation, or veteran status should be directed to the

+Title VI officer at the appropriate TBR institution.
 Issues that pertain to the TBR System Office should be directed to Bobbie Porter, Director of Diversity and Equity, at 615-366-3929.
-Requests for accommodation of a disability should be directed to the Coordinator of Student Services at the College.
+Requests for accommodation of a disability, Section 504, should be directed to the Coordinator of Student Services at the College: A. Bohanan, 615 374-2147, annette.bohanan@tcathartsville.edu.